Buy Allianz For Its 4.5% Yield

 This organic capital generated in the past year was a very good signal for its future capital situation because 2016 was a very volatile year in the capital markets.
 This was one of the worries that investors had under the new Solvency regime in Europe, particularly what would be the impact of market volatility in the capitalization of insurance companies.

-Therefore, with Solvency II now implemented for a full year, investors should be much more confident on Allianz's dividend sustainability over the medium to long-term given the good results achieved in 2016.
+Therefore, with Solvency II now implemented for a full year, investors should be much more confident on Allianz's dividend sustainability over the medium to long term, given the good results achieved in 2016.

 Allianz's current dividend policy was set in in October 2014, with the dividend payout ratio increased to 50% (from 40% previously).
 This increased payout led to a growing dividend since 2014, even though its growth has decelerated recently.